RubenGres/Seg2Sat/README.md

 ## Limitations

-The OCS GE dataset covers France only, this will introduce a biais in the learned terrain representation.
+The dataset covers France only, this will introduce a biais in the learned terrain representation.